akeneo/pim-helpcenter/content/md/first-steps/manage-multidimensional-data-in-a-table.md

 As for the other attribute types, you can create a Table by clicking on `Settings`, `Attributes`, `Create attribute`.
 Then, click on `Table` and choose among our **templates**.

 :::info
 These templates are here to guide you.
 They are only **presentation suggestions** and can be modified if they don't match your exact needs.
-If you prefere to create your table from scratch, then choose the `Empty table` template.
+If you prefer to create your table from scratch, then choose the `Empty table` template.
 :::

-Once the template is selected, then a popin appears, asking you to choose a `code`, a `label`, and sometimes a `standard`, depending on the template you just chose.
+Once the template is selected, a pop-in appears, asking you to choose a `code`, a `label`, and sometimes a `standard`, depending on the template you just chose.

 >image